Low Cost Spay/Neuter

 available to control the feral cat population."
 Through this low-cost clinic partner program, we spayed/neutered 232 non-owned feral and free-roaming cats in 2015.

 Read more about feral cats and APL at

 Please call our office at (618) 664-4068 or email firstname.lastname@example.org for more information about this effective and affordable trap-neuter-return program.

 Purina 'Rally to Rescue' Ambassadors

-The Rally to Rescue™ is a partnership of Purina® Pro Plan® brand pet food and select pet rescue
+The Rally to Rescue™ (which ended in 2018) was a partnership of Purina® Pro Plan® brand pet food and select pet rescue

 organizations across the country, dedicated to raising funds and awareness for the cause of pet rescue.
 Rescue Ambassadors such as

-BCHS are the heart of this program.
-The Adoption Kit Program distributes nearly 200,000 starter kits through approximately
+BCHS were the heart of this program.
+The Adoption Kit Program distributed nearly 200,000 starter kits through approximately

 200 shelters nationwide.
-The kits include important information on caring for a new pet, feeding recommendations based upon lifestage,
+The kits included important information on caring for a new pet, feeding recommendations based upon lifestage,

 coupons for Purina Pro Plan brand pet foods, and the opportunity to request special offers to help care